Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Avoid sitting with your legs down or crossed for long periods of time.

-Keep in mind that the pain medications that you are given after surgery, as well as prescribed iron supplements, might cause constipation.
+Keep in mind that the pain medicines that you are given after surgery, as well as prescribed iron supplements, might cause constipation.

-Use laxatives, stool softeners, or enemas as directed by your doctor.
+Use laxatives, stool softeners, or enemas as directed by your healthcare provider.

 Nausea or vomiting

 Feeling that your heart is beating too fast (palpitations)